Bezzalel1/pre-quantum-field-theory/README.md

-# 🔮 Five Key Predictions of Pre-Quantum Field Theory
+# 🔮 7 Key Predictions of Pre-Quantum Field Theory

 The Pre-Quantum Field (PQF) Lagrangian makes **five bold, testable predictions** that distinguish it from the Standard Model and General Relativity: